Looking for the perfect one week in Portugal itinerary? Maybe one that includes castles, boat tours, and plenty of food and wine? Look no further!

 Quinta do Popa is another stellar winery within the Douro Valley region, named in honor of Francisco Ferreira, also known as Popa.
-His son and grandchildren eventually went on to continue the legacy of the family’s famous winery and is now known as one of the top producers of the best wines in Portugal’s Douro Valley region.
+His son and grandchildren eventually went on to continue the legacy of the family’s famous winery and it’s now known as one of the top producers of the best wines in Portugal’s Douro Valley region.

-When you visit this vineyard, you can go for wine tasting, picnic on the vineyard, and even participate in wine harvest.
+When you visit this vineyard, you can go for wine tasting, picnic on the vineyard, and even participate in the wine harvest.
 If you want to visit this famous winery, I’d recommend booking in advance, unless of course it’s included in your guided tour.

 Have a Hearty Meal at Tasca da Quinta

 This small restaurant in Douro is one of the most popular ones so I’d definitely recommend booking in advance, also because it’s pretty tiny.
 It’s an authentic restaurant in Peso da Regua that offers traditional Douro cuisine showcasing the best flavors from the region.
 Order a little bit of everything.